 Professor Stephen Barber

-School: The School of Art and Design History
+School: School of Critical Studies and Cultural Industries

 Position: Professor in Art & Design History

 Stephen Barber has been a Professor since 2002.

 He holds a PhD from the University of London, Queen Mary College, supervised by Professor Malcolm Bowie, on Antonin Artaud's sound-art experiments and final work of 1946-48.
 He has previously held posts at Sussex University, the University of Tokyo, the Berlin University of the Arts, the Sainsbury Centre for Visual Arts, the Keio University Research Centre for the Arts in Tokyo, and the California Institute of the Arts, where he was a Visiting Professor in 2007-08.
 From 2009 to 2015, he was based in Berlin as a Professorial Fellow at the Free University (Interweaving Performance Cultures research centre) and other centres, with research funding from the Henkel Stiftung, the German Ministry of Education, and the DAAD.

 Stephen has received many awards and prizes for his research, publications and other projects, from foundations and funding bodies such as the Leverhulme Trust, the AHRC and the British Academy, in the UK; from the Rockefeller Foundation, the Getty Foundation, the Ford Foundation, and the Annenberg Foundation, in the USA; from the Japan Foundation, the Daiwa Foundation, and the Saison Foundation, in Japan; among many others.

 Stephen has published over twenty books, most recently: Performance Projections: Film and the Body in Action (Reaktion Books, 2014) and Pierre Guyotat: Revolutions and Aberrations (Vauxhall and Company, 2016).

 A new book, Berlin Bodies, will be published by Reaktion Books at the beginning of 2017.